mstksg/inCode/copy/entries/monad-plus-3.md

 Now we have to check that the plan is a solution.

-Simple --- that means that all `Characters` are on the east side.
+Simple: that means that all `Characters` are on the east side.

 We can check this manually: